Geology of Ceres: Internal structure

 Ceres's oblateness is consistent with a differentiated body, a rocky core overlain with an icy mantle.

 This 100-kilometer-thick mantle (23%–28% of Ceres by mass; 50% by volume) contains up to 200 million cubic kilometers of water, which would be more than the amount of fresh water on Earth.
 Also, some characteristics of its surface and history (such as its distance from the Sun, which weakened solar radiation enough to allow some fairly low-freezing-point components to be incorporated during its formation), point to the presence of volatile materials in the interior of Ceres.

 It has been suggested that a remnant layer of liquid water (or muddy ocean) may have survived to the present under a layer of ice.
 Measurements taken by Dawn confirm that Ceres is partially differentiated and has a shape in hydrostatic equilibrium, the smallest equilibrium body known.
+In 2020, researchers reported evidence suggesting Ceres has a brine reservoir beneath its surface, pointing to possible subsurface brine oceans.

+Ceres has a rocky, dusty crust with large deposits of salts such as sodium carbonate and ammonium chloride.

 Orientation

 Ceres has an axial tilt of about 4°, a small part of its pole is currently not observable to Dawn.
 Ceres rotates once every 9 hours 4 minutes in a prograde west to east direction.